dstroud/dreamsequence_dev/README.md

 - "Step" duration setting adjusts note duration to always match the step length (Chord and Seq) or Trigger division (CV harmonizer).
 - Pressing a Grid pattern key when transport is stopped will play that chord or note.
 - Chromatic mapping option added to `Notes` parameter.
-- The GLOBAL menu now has settings for configuring Crow's outputs which will result in various CV or CV/Env pair options appearing in Voice parameters.
+- The SONG menu now has settings for configuring Crow's outputs which will result in various CV or CV/Env pair options appearing in Voice parameters.
 All outs can send CV, Env, and Events while out 4 can send also send a Clock pulse when transport is running.
 - `Crow events` event category has been created with subcategories for outputs 1-4.
 There's also a new event "5v 8-steps" event for driving a sequential switch (i.e. Vice Virga) that maybe works with similar devices (0.31v, 0.94v, 1.56v, 2.19v, 2.81v, 3.44v, 4.06v, 4.69v).